The Texas Monarch Flyway Strategy Program

 However, while the sunny areas of short vegetation along the interstate provide good habitat for the migrants, the Monarch's flyway includes many areas outside of the relatively narrow bandwidth of the interstate corridor, necessitating a robust response to habitat destruction on a state and local level.
 This need has been further exacerbated by current uncertainty about federal policy towards pollinators under the new administration.

-In 2016 the Texas Parks and Wildlife Department issued the Texas Monarch & Native Pollinator Conservation Plan aimed at protecting the Monarchs and 30 other pollinator species in Texas.
+In 2016 the Texas Parks and Wildlife Department (TPWD) issued the Texas Monarch & Native Pollinator Conservation Plan aimed at protecting the Monarchs and 30 other pollinator species in Texas.
 The pillars of this plan are:

 - Habitat Conservation